Bio for Press:

 Matt is a dedicated entrepreneur who has also seen great success in the business world.
 He has held positions as a financial systems analyst for Fortune 100 and 500 level corporations.
 He also founded Legendary Coffee (thelegendarycoffee.com) and enjoys home brewing good beer in his spare time.

 Matt’s intense musical training, unique business experience, and dedication to excellence in his musical pursuits give him a very unique take on each project that comes his way.
 Please contact Matt at firstname.lastname@example.org to engage him on your project.
-He and his representation will get back to you shortly.“
+He will get back to you shortly.“

 Here is a list of credits Matt has obtained on large scale works:

 - Orchestral Arrangement and session guidance in Prague for Grammy-nominated artist BT’s Electronic Opus album. (http://electronicopus.com)

 - Recorded and arranged production music with Emmy award winning composer Jim Klein (http://www.jimkleinmusic.com

 - String arrangement for Tommy Tallarico’s Video Games Live show – (http://www.videogameslive.com/)

 - Music and ambient design for Grant Curtis and David Cunningham’s Day of War Motion Comic.